Pearn Kandola LLP

 - the right to request we stop using your information for certain purposes, including for marketing;

-- the right for decisions not to be made by wholly autonomous means.
+- the right for decisions not to be made by wholly automated means;

-We will respect your personal information and undertake to comply with all applicable UK data protection legislation, both in respect of the personal information supplied by you on registration or as part of the recruitment process and in respect of any personal information which we may process.
+We will respect your personal information and undertake to comply with all applicable UK General Data Protection Regulations (UK GDPR), both in respect of the personal information supplied by you on registration or as part of the recruitment process and in respect of any personal information which we may process.
+We are also subject to the EU General Data Protection Regulation (EU GDPR) in relation to the services we offer to individuals in the European Economic Area (EEA).

-If you are unhappy about the way we are handling your personal data, please contact us and we will try to rectify the situation.
+If you are unhappy about the way we are handling your personal data, please contact us via firstname.lastname@example.org.

-Further details of our and your legal obligations and duties, including details of how to make a compliant, can be found at the Information Commissioner’s website at www.ico.gov.uk.
+Further details of our and your legal obligations and duties, including details of how to make a complaint, can be found at the Information Commissioner’s website at www.ico.gov.uk/make-a-complaint .

 Changes to this policy

 We may make changes to this policy from time-to-time as our business and internal practices and/or applicable laws change.
+Any changes will be posted on this page with an updated revision date.
 We will not make any use of your personal information that is inconsistent with the original purpose(s) for which it was collected or obtained (if we intend to do so, we will notify you in advance wherever possible) or otherwise than is permitted by applicable law.

 How to contact us

-If you have any questions or comments about this Policy of if you would like us to update information we have about you or your preferences, please contact us by email at firstname.lastname@example.org.
+If you have any questions, comments, complaints or requests about this Policy or if you would like us to update information we have about you or your preferences, please contact us by email at email@example.com.

-Alternatively please write to us at the following address: Pearn Kandola LLP, Latimer House, Langford Business Park, Kidlington, OX5 1GG.
+Alternatively, please write to us at the following address: Pearn Kandola LLP, Latimer House, Langford Business Park, Kidlington, OX5 1GG or telephone 01865 399060